-Intellectual Developmental Disabilities (IDD)
+Intellectual and Developmental Disabilities (IDD)

 The focus of our Intellectual Developmental Disabilities (IDD) Program is to assist individuals and their families in choosing and accessing quality and cost-efficient services and supports that best meet their needs and requests.
 Our IDD Program accomplishes this by offering an extensive array of services and supports either provided through Bluebonnet Trails or through a network of private and public agencies and organizations.

-Intellectual and Developmental Services:
+Intellectual and Developmental Disabilities Program

 Our Intellectual Developmental Disabilities Services provide intervention, therapies and supports throughout a lifetime allowing persons to reach their greatest potential – including eligibility determination, early intervention for babies and toddlers, autism services, enrichment centers, respite, companion care, community supports, employment assistance and service coordination.

-Locations: Bastrop, Giddings, Gonzales, Lockhart, Marble Falls, Round Rock, Schulenburg, Seguin
+Bastrop, Giddings, Gonzales, Lockhart, Marble Falls, Round Rock, Schulenburg, Seguin

 Early Intervention for Babies and Toddlers: Please visit our Early Childhood Intervention Program for more details.